 How can I join the Grand Rapids Bar Association?

-Potential members can join the GRBA by filling out an online application.
-There will be an option to apply as an individual or as an organization.
-If you are an individual, there will be an option to apply as a legal assistant, newly admitted member, non-practitioner, or student, regular or senior member.
+Potential members can join the GRBA by filling out an online application, where you will see options to apply as a legal assistant, newly admitted member, non-practitioner, student, regular or senior member.

 To become a member of a practice section, simply indicate the practice section(s) you wish to join on your membership application and include additional fees with your membership.
 You will be placed on that section(s) mailing list to receive meeting announcements, notices, and any other relevant information.
 Alternatively, you may also contact the GRBA office to request or modify your participation.
 Additional fees can be mailed.

 To become a member of a service committee, submit a letter of interest or contact the GRBA office.
 The GRBA President appoints service committee members.

 The GRBA determines a member's dues based on a membership classification.
 Prospective members may select from one of the following membership classifications:

 ||honorary after 5 years of senior membership

 ||First year waived